IPMI-ICNS-UKE/sparsam/README.md

 ![Classification balanced accuracy, 250+](imgs/balanced_acc_250+.png "Classification balanced accuracy, 250+")

-![confusion matrix for bone marrow data set](imgs/cfm_BM.png "Confusion matrix for the BM data set")
+![confusion matrix for bone marrow data set](imgs/cfm_BM.png "Confusion matrix for the BM data set") *Top: Confusion matrix for bone marrow (BM) image classification using the proposed workflow (i.e., SSL and subsequent classification with a standard ML classifier) with SVM training based on only 100 labeled images per class.
+The class frequencies are shown on the right.
+Bottom: Comparison of diagonal elements of the proposed approach (SSL + SVM), the benchmark data reported by Matek et al., and our DL baseline model when trained on only 100 labeled images per class.
+Please note that it is possible to zoom into the digital version of the figure for full readability of the details.*